emreds/federated-learning-diabetes/README.md

 ![architecture](images/FLMedicineDiabetes.png)

 - Every client trains the model locally on their local machine with their part of the dataset.
-- The server aggregates the model weights with taking the weighted average of the client's data portion and test score, then sends the updated model back to the clients.
+- The server aggregates the model weights with taking the weighted average of the client's data portion, then sends the updated model back to the clients.
 - The clients then update their local model with the new model weights and repeat the process until the model converges.
 # Dataset Characteristics